alex-patterson-webdev/event-dispatcher/README.md

     $listenerProvider = new ListenerProvider();
     $dispatcher = new EventDispatcher($listenerProvider);

-Internally the call to `EventDispatcher::dispatch()` will loop through the registered event listeners from the provider.
-Any listeners that
+The call to `EventDispatcher::dispatch()` will loop through the registered event listeners from the provider.
-match `$event` will be executed using the configured priority order.
+Any listeners that match `$event` will be executed using the configured priority order.

     $dispatcher->dispatch(new \My\Event\Foo());